freestyletime/Cyclone4Web/README.md

 3. And then assign an avaiable unique id to `user_id` in [Unit tests](./flaskr/unit_test.py):
     ```python
     ...
-    user_id = "use your an avaiable unique id to replace"
+    user_id = "use your avaiable unique id to replace"
     ...
     ```